ARTICLE I: NAME

 Section 5.
 Special Meetings

 a.
-Special meetings of the Association may be called by the President, by the Secretary at the request of two or more members of the Board of Directors, or by Association voting members holding at least twenty percent (20%) of the votes entitled to be cast.
+Special meetings of the Association may be called by the Chair, by the Secretary at the request of two or more members of the Board of Directors, or by Association voting members holding at least twenty percent (20%) of the votes entitled to be cast.
 Any request for a special meeting shall be made in writing and shall state the purpose of the proposed meeting.
 Only business within the purposes described in the meeting notice may be conducted at a special meeting.

 b.
 Notice of Special Meetings – Written notice of a special meeting shall follow the same procedures as a regular meeting.